Written By Reggie Moore / Reviewed By Ray Spotts

 Acacia has a high amount of flavonoids, an antioxidant that fights various types of cancer and heart disease.
-The ingredient of acacia honey is hydrogen peroxide, which fights resistant bacteria.
+The ingredient of acacia honey is hydrogen peroxide, which fights resistant germs.
 Its antibacterial power helps people to prevent skin conditions such as acne.

 Clover is among the most popular honey types that originated from Canada and New Zealand.
 It is sweet and floral; however, the aftertaste is a bit sour.

 Currently, clover honey is harvested in different parts of the world, and the properties vary based on the source.
 It has antioxidant properties, phenolic acids which support the nervous system, and flavonols that support heart and lung function.
 This honey variety is delicious for sauces, dressings, and baking.

 Manuka honey is a strong antibacterial agent.
 It originated from New Zealand and is harvested from a tea tree bush flower.
 It effectively treats stomach ulcers, colds, acne and pimples, indigestion, and sore throat.
 This honey has a strong aftertaste that remains for a while and comes in different taste varieties depending on the source.

 Alfalfa is harvested from blue or purple blossoms and is mainly produced in the United States and Canada.
 It has a mild taste and floral aroma, and its color is light.
 People use alfalfa honey for baking due to its sweet and mild taste.
 Others combine it with other ingredients such as lemonade, tea, and milkshakes.